All Episodes

 So if you're a Muslim and it turns out to be a Muslim bomber, you will be in no way associated with it.

-Which fair.
+Which, fair.

-However, folks, if you are a conservative out there today, and it turns out that whoever did this is either real or has an imagined connection to conservatives, everybody in the media will unite to denounce your whole group.
+However, folks, if you are a conservative out there today and it turns out that whoever did this is either real or has an imagined connection to conservatives, everybody in the media will unite to denounce your whole group.

-There will not be the same treatment if this turns out to be some crazy extremist domestic everybody thought to be in that guy's group is gonna be tart and feathered as well.
+If this turns out to be some crazy extremist domestic, everybody thought to be in that guy's group is going to be tarred and feathered as well.

 And believe me, that's what they're all hoping for on the left.